Performance

 Create a Subset

-You can create a custom subset of Font Awesome with any of your Pro Kits.
+When you use a Kit, you can create a subset of Font Awesome with any of your Pro Kits.
+Look for "Icon Selection" in your Kit's Settings and select the option that works for you:

 Best part is, you can let us host your subsetted Kit or download it and host it yourself.